michaelmackenzie/Multilepton_Analysis/README.md

 #### Jet PU ID
 The Jet/MET POG gives scale factors for MC --> Data, but the MC efficiencies need to be evaluated for the specific selection.
 This is done using `studies/jet_puid_eff/`.
-This generates the histogram using the TTree rather than histograms produced by the ZTauTauHistMaker.
+This generates the histogram using the TTree rather than histograms produced by the CLFVHistMaker.

 ```
 $> cd studies/jet_puid_eff